-* Off-road travel is defined as distance travelled by the RUC vehicle was not used on a road or was used on a road that the RUC collector/NZTA is satisfied is not maintained by public funds.
+Off-road travel is defined as distance travelled when the RUC vehicle was not used on a road or was used on a road that the RUC collector/NZ Transport Agency is satisfied is not maintained by public funds.

-Please allow up to 10 days for your application to be received and processed.
+Please allow up to 10 working days from the date we receive your application to be processed.
 Note: posted applications may take longer based on delivery timing.

 Vehicle operators must keep records of all distance travelled off-road.
 Records of off-road travel must be retained for a period of two years from date of application for a refund.
 Note: There is no criteria for the type of records that must be kept, however, an officer authorised by the NZ Transport Agency must be satisfied as to where, when and how much distance was travelled off-road.